 While the Town of Bashaw is required by legislation to collect school taxes and lodge authority taxes, the municipality has no jurisdiction over setting the tax rates.

-2016 Combined Assessment & Property Tax Notice – Facts and Information
+2016 Assessment & Property Tax Notice – Facts and Information

 The Town of Bashaw delegates an Assessor annually to prepare assessments.
 The Assessor ensures that the assessment complies with the Standard of Assessment Regulation set out in the Municipal Government Act.
 Property taxes are based on the assessed value of the property.

-An Assessment Roll is prepared annually and is available for inspection both here and at the Town of Bashaw Municipal Office. – 2016-tax-assessment
+An Assessment Roll is prepared annually and is available for inspection both here and at the Town of Bashaw Municipal Office. – 2017 Taxation Assessment

 WHAT IS AN ASSESSMENT?